leonelmenaia/South-African-mobile-numbers-validation/README.md

 `make composer-install`

-To install all the Composer dependencies. (including the testing library)
+To install all the Composer dependencies.

 `make start`